 This is an amazing part of Iceland that I definitely recommend seeing!

 Price: The 2-day trip I did with Extreme Iceland runs 49,900 ISK ($435 USD) per person.
 This includes transport and guide, overnight accommodation, and a Northern Lights tour if conditions allow.
-There ARE some one-day tours there that are cheaper (check out this Snaefellsnes day trip for around $150), which are also a good option if you don't mind a VERY full day.
+There ARE some one-day tours there that are cheaper (check out this Snaefellsnes day trip for less than $100), which are also a good option if you don't mind a VERY full day.

 Day 6: Snorkel Silfra